 - Emergency contraception - Morning after pills contain progestin and can be used after sex to stop a pregnancy before it starts.

-Talk to Dr. Hill or Nurse Practitioner Cynthia Daniels about what birth control options are best for you.
-We can also talk about birth control side effects, and benefits.
+Talk to Dr. Hill or Nurse Practitioner Carol Holmes or Cynthia Daniels about what birth control options are best for you.
+We can also talk about birth control side effects and benefits.
 Combining a hormonal method (like the birth control pill or shot) with a barrier method (like a female or a male condom) can offer a “backup” of birth control and protection against sexually transmitted infection.
 If using the rhythm method, you can use another form of birth control on your fertile days.

 - Experiencing unusual discharge, itching or bumps

-- Having pain in pelvic area or low back
+- Having pain in the pelvic area or low back

 - Low sex drive (prescription medication: Addyi™ –“the female Viagra”)

 - It is time for your annual physical exam

 If you are looking for an infertility doctor in Youngstown, Ohio, call Dr. Hill.
 Our office will help you find out what is keeping you from having a baby and discover the best infertility treatments available according to your specific needs.